0LNetworkCommunity/carpe/docs/devs/get-started.md

 ## Troubleshooting

-If using Mac Apple M1 and run into linking clang errors, please use:
+If using an Apple M1 and run into linking clang errors, please use:

 ```
 cargo clean